 This Supplement uses the following term defined elsewhere:

-3.1.1 emergency telecommunications service (ETS) [ITU-T E.107]: A national service providing priority telecommunications to the ETS authorized users in times of disaster and emergencies.
+3.1.1 Emergency Telecommunications Service (ETS) [ITU-T E.107]: A national service providing priority telecommunications to the ETS authorized users in times of disaster and emergencies.

 3.2 Terms defined in this Supplement

-3.2.1 Bearer-dependent decision point: the MGC as the primary decision point with respect to the mapping of call control level information to gateway control signalling and the concerned H.248 context, termination and/or stream entity as bearer level element.
+3.2.1 Bearer-dependent decision point: the MGC as the primary decision point with respect to the mapping of call control level information to gateway control signalling and the applicable H.248 context, termination and/or stream entity as bearer level elements.
 The MGC provides all necessary information about bearer plane protocol stack, supported QoS technologies, etc.

 NOTE 1 – This is the usual model in the master-slave relationship of H.248 gateways.